-Known as the ‘lungs of Split’, the 178 metre high hill of Marjan just west of Diocletian’s Palace and the Riva, lies next to the Croatian city’s harbour like a pert lady’s breast.
+Known as the ‘lungs of Split’, the 178 metre high hill of Marjan just west of Diocletian’s Palace and the Riva, rises next to the Croatian city’s harbour like a slightly bent knee from a leg in repose (for want of another body-part-themed description).
 The lush forest surrounding the hill covers six square kilometres of the Marjan peninsula.
 Entered from the north gate, the forest opens up offering long, leisurely walking and cycling trails that lead to secluded beach coves along the tip of the peninsula.
 Entered from the south by the harbour and the steady climb up the well maintained steps to the peak of the hill offers breath-taking views and until recently, a few dubious distractions.

 Once at the top of Marjan Hill, one can return down the steps or go further afield into the forest.
 Not far from the peak was – until last year – the city zoo.

 I tend not to visit zoos on my travels for various reasons, and so I can’t be sure whether it is common practice nowadays to let the more placated species mix and mingle within each other’s pens.
 I saw goats and ostriches together in one caged area, sheep and lamas in another.
 It certainly gave the impression that the animals had a certain level of freedom within the zoo (apart from the monkey, wolves, tiger and bear), but I wondered whether there was a more sinister reason behind this semi-freedom of movement.
 Were the animals being mixed up deliberately to encourage some strange cross-breeding programme by the zoo?